tomhoover/guide-programming-fundamentals-in-python/guide.md

 	  'photo': '(=^o.o^=)__',
 	}

-	print cat

 	def feed(pet):
 			pet['hungry'] = False
 			cat['weight'] = cat['weight'] + 1

+	print cat
 	feed(cat)
 	print cat
 	```

 	When the cat is printed out the second time his weight attribute will have increased.
+Don't forget to save and then run your python file from the console.

 ## If Statements